pingforhelp/BCA/docs/AI/mid2imp.md

 Privacy and Data Protection: Respecting personal data collection, storage, and sharing practices are critical to avoid misuse.
 AI developers should adopt privacy-preserving techniques and regulatory guidelines for data usage and privacy.

 Human Agency and Oversight: Human control over AI decisions should be maintained.
 Humans need appropriate intervention rights, especially in high-risk domains, upholding dignity and preventing unchecked autonomous decision-making.

 # Q4.
 What are prompts?
 Ans: An AI prompt is a question, command or statement that a person gives to a model, such as a LLM, to guide it in generating a specific response or output.

 Q5.
 Define the transparency in AI systems.
 Explain its importance.
 Principles of ethical, applications, limitations & future directions.
+Ans: same answer.

 Long answers ++10 marks++

 # Q1.
 Define ChatGPT and explain it's features, working, applications, limitations, and future advancements.
+Ans: Chat GPT stands for ==Generative Pre-trained Transformer==.
+It is a chat bot, LLM Large Language Models,Generative AI.
+Aimed to act/think/reason more like or better so than Humans.

+Features of GPT
+- Memory it remebers your convocations key words, in them.
+- Computer vision / OCR You can covert handwritten documents into whatever you want format you want.
+It is better than a normal OCR because it can fix the mistakes by generating the missing words.

+Working of GPT:
+1. Input from the user
+2. Packing of said Input.
+3. Sending it to Open AI’s server it logs and then sends it goes to.
+4. Data centres where the input (prompt) is processed.
+5. The model then looks up for answers in it's training data and applying

 # Q2.
 Explain the applications of AI in experimentation & research.
 Ans: AI improves research by making it more accurate, faster, and more efficient.
 Automated Data Analysis: AI can quickly analyze large and complex datasets to find patterns or trends that a human might miss.
 For example, an AI model can analyze thousands of genomic sequences to find potential disease markers.